plotgardener

 .
 If we revisit the genes

-with “RRM2” in the first column and its highlight color in the second column:
+“RRM2” in the first column and its highlight color in the second

 geneHighlights <- data.frame("geneName" = "RRM2", "color" = "steel blue")